 Long track record of operations and proficient management: SCCL belongs to S. Chand Group (SCCL & other group companies) of companies which was started in 1937 by Late Mr. Shyam Lal Gupta and is one of the leading schoolbook and technical book publishers in India.
 SCCL is primarily engaged in publishing and distribution of books for K-12 segment.
 It was incorporated as a private limited company on September 9, 1970 and has been operational in this segment for more than 5 decades.
 The day-to-day operations of the company are headed by Mr. Himanshu Gupta, Managing Director, who has been associated with the Group since 2000 and has over 23 years of experience in the knowledge products and services industry.
-Besides, the other key management personnel, namely, Mr. Dinesh Kumar Jhunjhnuwala (Whole Time Director) possess significant experience in the publishing industry.
-Further, the board is represented by independent directors with rich experience in diverse industries.
 They are ably supported by a team of well-qualified professionals in the day-to-day affairs.

-Strong distribution network: The Group has strong marketing team, who stay in regular touch with school principals and teachers for promotion by conducting teacher conferences and conclaves, helps in content developments of the books through regular feedback and also helps in assessing the demand for the books to facilitate the planning of the production activities accordingly.
+Strong distribution network: The Group has strong marketing team, who stay in regular touch with school principals and teachers for promotion by conducting teacher conferences and conclaves, which also helps in content development of the books through regular feedback and also helps in assessing the demand for the books to facilitate the planning of the production activities accordingly.
 The Group's marketing efforts are supported by an extensive pan India distribution network of approximately 3000 dealers, with majority of the Group sales (~90%) being done through dealers.